wonambi-python/wonambi/docs/source/gui/analysis.rst

 This will yield 4 PAC values per segments: delta-LG, delta-HG, theta-LG and theta-HG PAC.

+Alternatively, you may use dynamic notation in this format: (start, stop, width, step).

+For example, to get the range of amplitude bands between 30 Hz and 130 Hz in non-overlapping 20-Hz bands, you would enter:

+``(40,140,20,20)``.

+Notice that start and stop are centre frequencies.
+Notice also that start is inclusive but stop is exclusive, so in order to capture 110-130 Hz, stop must be set after the centre frequency, i.e. 121-140.

 For more information, see the `Tensorpac documentation <https://etiennecmb.github.io/tensorpac/>`_.

 Events